you do not have to be a fire

 The coolest (ba-dum-bum!) immediate payoff is the rush of warmth you feel when you shut off the water.
 Soon thereafter comes a feeling of mental euphoria that vibrates out to whole body energy.
-Hard to describe in words, but looks just like this...
+Hard to describe in words, but looks a lot like this...

 I spent this past weekend in New York City, where I called home for years.
 It is a place whose energy and faceted personality resonates with my own.
 The pace of the streets matches my cadence.
 The morphing styles from Chinatown to Red Hook to the West Village to Williamsburg satiate my adaptable, flowing Piscean nature.

 It's that compatibility -along with the phenomenal humans with whom I've formed soul-enriching friendships- that entices me back.

 So, in reflection of that trip I'm dedicating this week's 5 Stand Out Senses to "The City."